Overview

 GET https://bestfriendbazaar.com/api/v2/client/variants?page[number]=n

-You can also change the number of items returned in one request by using the page[size]
+You can also change the number of items returned in one request by using the page[size] parameter.
+This example will only show 10 items at a time:

 GET https://bestfriendbazaar.com/api/v2/client/variants?page[size]=10